Sometimes the buyer can’t get financing approved to buy your HVAC company. Should you help by doing a seller-financed deal?

 Lastly, there may be significant tax benefits to realize.
 If a seller gets paid in full, it may push them to a higher tax bracket.
 In some areas, it may be as much as 41% in combined state and federal taxes.
 However, if you receive payments over time, it may keep you in the lower tax bracket because you are only taxed on the monies you receive.
 The savings get bigger with the size of the transaction.

-So, can you finance the sale of your business?
+So, can you finance the sale of your business and do a seller-financed deal?
 The answer is yes, but should you?
 Lange advises looking for a buyer that can obtain his own financing and so the seller can be out of the transaction as soon as possible, He concludes “Seller financing remains an option but is it advisable?
 For most sellers, probably not.”
 He says.

 Patrick Lange is an experienced HVAC specific business broker with Business Modification Group based in Horseshoe Beach, Florida.
 He has a unique background in financial planning and has even owned an HVAC business himself.
 This makes him well suited to working with some of the most successful HVAC business owners in the country.
 Specializing in companies with 1-10 million dollars in revenue, he maintains a network of buyers and sellers in the industry.
 He has sold more HVAC businesses than any other broker in the United States over the last 12 months and is currently the Vice President of the Business Brokers of Florida (North Florida District.)